alifarooq9/prompt/README.md

 4. Create turso db
    Create your instance of turso db from their website: [turso](https://turso.tech) or using their cli: [turso cli quickstart](https://docs.turso.tech/quickstart).

-5. Huggingface Api Key
+5. Google/Gemini Api Key
-   Create a huggingface access token by going → Settings → Access Token.
-[HuggingFace](https://huggingface.co).
+   Create a google gemini api key.
+[Google/Gemini](https://ai.google.dev).

 6. Set up your .env file
    You will find .env.example.
 Create your own copy, and rename .env.example to .env, or copy the environment variables from below.